 In order to view the workflow analytics,

-- Click on the edit icon -> workflow properties to add the owners.
+- Click on a workflow -> workflow properties to add the owners.

 - Select the owners that will require access to the analytics for this workflow and set the benchmark (hours).